Form factors, spectral and K\"all\'en-Lehmann representation in nonlocal quantum gravity: Abstract

 \section{Abstract}

-{We discuss the conical region of convergence of exponential and asymptotically polynomial form factors and their integral representation as the sum of complex conjugate pairs corresponding to virtual particles that never go on-shell.
+{We discuss the conical region of convergence of exponential and asymptotically polynomial form factors and their integral representations.
 Then, we calculate the spectral representation of the propagator of nonlocal theories with entire form factors, in particular, of the above type.
-The spectral density is positive definite and exhibits the same spectrum as the local theory.
+The spectral density is positive-definite and exhibits the same spectrum as the local theory.
 We also find that the piece of the propagator corresponding to the time-ordered two-point correlation function admits a generalization of the K\"all\'en--Lehmann representation with a standard momentum dependence and a spectral density differing from the local one only in the presence of interactions.
-These results are in agreement with what already known about the free theory after a field redefinition and about perturbative unitarity of the interacting theory.}
+These results are in agreement with what already known about the free theory after a field redefinition and about perturbative unitarity of the interacting theory.
+The spectral and K\"all\'en--Lehmann representations have the same standard local limit, which is recovered smoothly when sending the fundamental length scale $\ell_*$ in the form factor to zero.}

 \keywords{Models of Quantum Gravity, Classical Theories of Gravity}